11 players whose reputations were ruined after moving to England

 The former Milan goal-getter was a total flop at Stamford Bridge, scoring only nine goals in 47 Premier League outings

 Personally gift-wrapped and delivered by owner Roman Abramovich, Shevchenko’s £30 million signing in 2006 – then an English record – was supposed to be a present for Chelsea manager Jose Mourinho.
-Instead the former Dynamo Kiev and Milan goal-getter was a total flop at Stamford Bridge, finding the net only nine times in 47 Premier League outings.
+Instead the former Dynamo Kiev and Milan goal-getter and former Ballon D'Or winner was a total flop at Stamford Bridge, finding the net only nine times in 47 Premier League outings.

 "Not for one second did I fit in with Chelsea's style," admitted the Ukranian, who re-joined Milan on loan for the 2008/09 season and then ended his career at first club Dynamo Kiev.